- D+1 415 773 4166

 Stephen Venuto, a partner who works out of both the Silicon Valley and San Francisco offices, is a member of the Technology Companies group.
 His practice focuses on advising high-growth technology and media companies and their founders, advisors and investors.

 Steve was Facebook’s first lawyer and is widely recognized as one of the leading startup lawyers in the country.
-The American Lawyer recently named him “Dealmaker of the Year”, recognizing his corporate work and representation of Instagram in its sale to Facebook, and quoting a prominent board member as saying that Steve “is an outstanding lawyer, but he’s also an outstanding business partner . . .
-[He] is someone who cares about everybody [who’s] involved in a company.”
-In September of 2013, the Daily Journal named him to its list of Top 100 Lawyers in California.
-In February of 2014, the Daily Journal named him to its inaugural Top Emerging Companies Lawyers list.
+The American Lawyer recently named him “Dealmaker of the Year”, recognizing his corporate work and representation of Instagram in its sale to Facebook, and quoting a prominent board member as saying that Steve “is an outstanding lawyer, but he’s also an outstanding business partner . . . someone who cares about everybody [who's] involved in a company.”
+The Daily Journal has named him to its list of Top 100 Lawyers in California (chosen regardless of specialty), and, separately, to its inaugural Top Emerging Companies Lawyers list.

-Numerous standout technology companies and their founders have turned to Steve for representation including Asana, Bleacher Report (sold to Time Warner), Facebook, Instagram (sold to Facebook), Mailbox/Orchestra (sold to Dropbox), Ooma, Pinterest, ResearchGate and Quora.
-He also works with new media companies including Brit & Co., Full Picture Productions (executive producer of Project Runway), Say Media, U2, Upworthy and Zuckerberg Media.
+Numerous standout technology companies and their founders have turned to Steve for representation including Asana, Bleacher Report, Facebook, Getaround, Instagram, Ooma (NYSE), Pinterest, ResearchGate, Quora, and Warby Parker.
+He also has worked with new media companies including Brit & Co., Full Picture Productions (executive producer of Project Runway), U2 and Zuckerberg Media.
 Steve provides general corporate legal counseling and represents companies at all stages of their life-cycle.

 Bryan D. Victor, a partner in the Sacramento office, is a member of the Public Finance practice group.
 His practice includes bond, disclosure, issuer’s and underwriter’s counsel work for tax-exempt and taxable financings, including transactions for the State of California, the California Department of Water Resources, the California State Public Works Board and 501(c)(3) organizations (with a primary focus on health care financings).